 Start a Business (not recommended)

-As I stated in my previous article, Things I Wish I Knew Before I Moved to Manila, you will undoubtedly be approached by a local asking you to invest in a ‘great business opportunity’.
-Or maybe your gf will ask you to start a Sari-Sari (convenience store) with her.
-It’s easy to be fooled by the relatively low cost of rent, supplies, labor, etc. However, I strongly advise anyone not to start a business unless they’ve lived here at least a year.
+As I stated in my previous article, Things I Wish I Knew Before I Moved to Manila, you will undoubtedly be approached by a local asking you to invest in a ‘great business opportunity.
+Or maybe your girlfriend will ask you to start a Sari-Sari (convenience store) with her.
+It’s easy to be fooled by the relatively low cost of rent, supplies, labor, etc. However, I strongly advise anyone not to start a business unless they’ve lived here for at least a year.
 A lot of guys end up broke after starting a business here.
 Here’s why you should wait to pull the trigger on a business

 - It takes time to understand the business culture here

 - Dealing with government officials and graft can be a huge headache

 - Most businesses have to be in a local’s name

 - It’s not as easy to fire bad employees as you might think

 - It may be difficult to find good reliable employees

 - Chances are your idea has been tried before (piggeries, restaurants, sari saris)